 - quote about walking in someone\s shoes (15)

-- walk a mile in his shoes (3)
+- Walk a mile in his shoes (5)

-- walk in another mans shoes quote (2)
+- origin of unless you walk in my shoes (2)